-We will spend two full days in one of the most remote reserves in Africa.
+We will spend 3 days in one of the most remote reserves in Africa.

 Zakouma Nationa Park (visit our blog about Zakouma) has become a stimulating alternative for those looking for "sensations" different from others conventional safari in East or South Africa.
 In Zakouma National Park we can find large mammals in privacy, far from the crowds of other parks on the continent.

-We will enter the Congo jungle in search of lowland gorillas and forest elephants.
+We will go deep into the Congo jungle in search of the lowland gorillas and the forest elephants.

 The rainforests of the Congo Basin make up the second largest area of tropical forest after the Amazon.
 These forests are vital for the survival of our closest biological relatives: gorillas, chimpanzees and bonobos.

 We will spend two days in the Dzanga Sangha Reserve, where we are guaranteed to encounter western lowland gorillas, elephants and buffalos.

 We will make a route on foot by the different salt mines of the Dzanga Sangha, we will visit the Bai of the elephants, one of the most wonderful places of Africa and a specific visit to the funny Agile Mangabeys.
 Optionally, each passenger can visit one of the gorilla families of Dzanga Sangha.